Cocycle superrigidity from higher rank lattices to $\mathrm{Out}(F_N)$: Background on outer automorphisms of free products

 A \emph{$(G,\calf)$-free splitting} is a simplicial (non-metric) $(G,\calf)$-tree in which all edge stabilizers are trivial.
 We will always consider $(G,\calf)$-free splittings up to $G$-equivariant homeomorphisms.
 We denote by $\FS$ the countable set of all (equivariant homeomorphism classes of) $(G,\calf)$-free splittings.

 A \emph{$(G,\calf)$-free factor} is a subgroup of $G$ which is equal to a point stabilizer in some $(G,\calf)$-free splitting.
-A $(G,\calf)$-free factor is \emph{proper} if it is neither $\calf$-peripheral nor equal to $G$.
+A $(G,\calf)$-free factor is \emph{proper} if it is nontrivial, non-$\calf$-peripheral and not equal to $G$.
 More generally, a collection of conjugacy classes of proper $(G,\calf)$-free factors is a \emph{$(G,\calf)$-free factor system} if it coincides with the collection of conjugacy classes of nontrivial point stabilizers in some $(G,\calf)$-free splitting.

 Every proper $(G,\calf)$-free factor $A$ inherits a decomposition as a free product $A=A_1\ast\dots\ast A_l\ast F_r$ from the splitting of $G$: the factors $A_i$ that arise in this decomposition form a set of representatives of the nontrivial point stabilizers in the minimal $A$-invariant subtree of any relatively free $(G,\calf)$-free splitting.
 We will denote by $\calf_{|A}$ the collection of all the $A$-conjugacy classes of the subgroups $A_i$ from the above decomposition of $A$: this is a free factor system of $A$.